Might-Magic-Heroes-5-5/campaigns/README.md

 ## C1M1 - Haven: The Queen
 - fix: Vanilla tutorial is available and updated for 5.5
 - fix: on a very rare occasion due to racing conditions mission would not complete

+## C1M2 - Haven: Rebellion
+- fix: Vanilla tutorial is available and updated for 5.5
+- fix: Impossible difficulty was treated as Normal